 4 Season Sunroom buying guide including cost & popular additions.

-If you live in an area which experiences all four seasons, a great way to enjoy the changes that these seasons bring – without necessarily going outdoors – is by building a 4 season sunroom.
+If you live in an area that experiences all four seasons, a great way to enjoy the changes that these seasons bring – without necessarily going outdoors – is by building a 4 season sunroom.

 A sunroom is basically a building feature that is designed to allow occupants to allow an abundant amount of natural light and even air while still keeping harsher natural elements – rain, snow, cold winds – out.